-- 4.1 The Committee should conduct an assessment of capacity-building implications by following the procedure in the flow chart in appendix 1. - 4.2 Assessments of capacity-building implications should be initiated on the acceptance of a proposal for an output.
+- 4.1 The Committee should conduct an assessment of capacity-building implications by following the procedure in the flow chart in appendix 1. - 4.2 Assessments of capacity-building implications should be initiated after the approval of a new instrument/amendment to existing instruments.